LarisaPk/Birdnest_back/README.md

 - Persist the pilot information for 10 minutes since their drone was last seen by the equipment
 - Display the closest confirmed distance to the nest
-- Contain the pilot name, email address and phone number
+- Contain the pilot's name, email address and phone number
 - Immediately show the information from the last 10 minutes to anyone opening the application
 - Not require the user to manually refresh the view to see up-to-date information